 Pneumatic retinopexy may be used along with photocoagulation or cryotherapy.
 This procedure involves surgically repairing the detached retina.
 Local anesthesia is used during this procedure.
 It is typically an outpatient procedure.
 The eye doctor will inject a gas bubble into the middle of the eyeball.
 After that, photocoagulation or cryotherapy will be used to seal the retina.

 Your physician will determine the best treatment plan after examining the retina.
+Our team is ready to serve you!
 Contact us immediately to setup an appointment if you believe your retina is detached.